CLI

 ###--refresh

-Force a fresh scan, bypassing any cached result.
-Useful when a package has just published a new version:
+force a fresh scan, bypassing any cached result. useful when a package just published a new version:

 ###--mode